scipy-conference/scipy_proceedings/papers/david_shupe/david_shupe.rst

 Samuel Oschin Telescope at Palomar Observatory in southern California.
 This telescope was originally constructed to take images with photographic plates, in large part to provide targets for the 200-inch Hale Telescope at the same observatory.
-The ZTF camera fills the focal plane of the 48-inch telescope with sixteen 6000x6000 charge-coupled devices (CCDs) with an active detector area of 47 square degrees (Dekany et al in prep;
+The ZTF camera fills the focal plane of the 48-inch telescope with sixteen 6k:math:`\times`6k charge-coupled devices (CCDs) with an active detector area of 47 square degrees (Dekany et al in prep;
 :cite:`ztf_camera_2016`).
 ZTF is conducting a fast, wide-area time-domain survey (Bellm et al in prep) designed to discover fast, young and rare flux transients;
 counterparts to gravitational wave sources; low-redshift Type Ia supernovae for cosmology;
 variable stars and eclipsing binaries; and moving objects in our Solar System such as asteroids (Graham et al in prep).
-The entire visible sky can be imaged each night to declinations about -30 degrees.
+The entire sky visible to Palomar can be imaged each night to declinations above -30 degrees.
 The survey began in March 2018 and will continue for three years.
-Figure :ref:`size` shows a field-of-view comparison of ZTF with its predecessor at Palomar, the Palomar Transient Factory (PTF), and the forthcoming Large Synoptic Survey Telescope (LSST).
+Figure :ref:`size` shows a field-of-view comparison of ZTF with its predecessor at Palomar, the Palomar Transient Factory (PTF; :cite:`ptf_2009`), and the forthcoming Large Synoptic Survey Telescope (LSST).

 .. figure:: ztf_size_comparison.png